Spacetchi/tumblr/README.md

 - Lemon
 - Very Boring Theme

 If you see a theme in the repository that is not in this list, DO NOT install it.
 It is in development.
-Wait for the release post on tumblr.# Released Themes

-- 404
-- Facebook
-- Hypertext Markup Language
-- Lemon
-- Very Boring Theme

-If you see a theme in the repository that is not in this list, DO NOT install it.
-It is in development.
 Wait for the release post on tumblr.

 ## Terms of Use